 Senate seats are apportioned from the following undergraduate colleges: Dale Bumpers College of Agricultural, Food and Life Sciences; Fay Jones School of Architecture; J. William Fulbright College of Arts and Sciences; Sam M. Walton College of Business; College of Education and Health Professions; and College of Engineering;

 Each of the six (6) enrollment groups listed in (a) above shall be entitled to one (1) Senate seat.
-The Chair of the Senate shall constitute an eighth (7th) Senate seat;
+The Chair of the Senate shall constitute the fifty-first (51st) Senate seat;

 The class of newly admitted undergraduate students shall be entitled to four (4) Senate seats to be filled no later than the end of the fourth (4th) week of classes.
 The definition of a newly admitted student for both elections and voting qualifications shall be that they are either newly admitted or re-admitted for the fall semester based on the student’s status with the Registrar’s Office;